jatkin-wasti/Containerisation/README.md

 - Can ensure that there isn't a single point of failure
 - Allows you to upscale specific parts of an application
 - These services are highly maintainable and testable
+- Each service is independently deployable
-- If one part of the application breaks we can fix or replace one of these microservices instead of having to search for and edit that part in a single piece of infrastructure which will need to be updated as a whole
+- If one part of the application breaks we can fix or replace one of these microservices and update that single service instead of having to search for and edit that part in a single piece of infrastructure which will need to be updated as a whole
 ### Why shouldn't everyone adopt them?
 - If you don't have manpower that can quickly and reliably make changes to services and provision environments then you won't be able to get value out of it
-- Requires robust management to maintain operation of all the different services, as each one may require different
+- Requires robust management to maintain operation of all the different services, as each one may require different teams to manage each one
  - Understanding how each service interacts and all the dependencies required for each service can become quite difficult
+ - It is very expensive to refactor a monolithic architecture to microservices

+## What is Kubernetes?
+- Orchestration tool for managing containers and their behaviour
+- Has self healing benefits, if something breaks it can spin up a new healthy version (similar to autoscaling)
+- Can scale on demand and autoscale
+- Can use individual ip's for each container and set up ports for them
+- Can create an ingress controller for web facing interface
+- Can deploy the application using kubernetes